Exabyte-io/documentation/docs/workflows/templating/concept.md

 ### Template Rendering

-The templates (input files) are rendered in two places, on [web interface](../../ui/overview.md) when workflows (or jobs) are designed and in [computing clusters](../../infrastructure/clusters/overview.md) when the job is executed, henceforth referred to as **design-time rendering** and **runtime rendering** respectively.
+The templates (input files) are rendered in two places, on [web interface](../../ui/overview.md) when workflows (or jobs) are designed and in [computing clusters](../../infrastructure/clusters/overview.md) when the job is executed, henceforth referred to as **Design-time Rendering** and **Runtime Rendering** respectively.
 The is necessary as some templates require data which is only available at runtime (e.g. `outdir` in Quantum Espresso PWScf input file)

 ## Links